-The Museum Schnütgen has taken the anniversary as an opportunity to hold a large special exhibiton.
+The Museum Schnütgen took the anniversary as an opportunity to hold a large special exhibiton.
 Throughout the centuries, the Magi have played a central role in art since the Three Wise Men were the first to recognise the Christ child as the Son of God.
-The exhibition will bring together ivories, sculptures, paintings, manuscripts and works of treasury art from Germany, France, the Netherlands, Italy and Spain that offer a particularly interesting interpretation of the subject and are artistically of especially high quality.
+The exhibition brought together ivories, sculptures, paintings, manuscripts and works of treasury art from Germany, France, the Netherlands, Italy and Spain that offer a particularly interesting interpretation of the subject and are artistically of especially high quality.

-The earliest artwork of the exhibition is a 3rd century tomb slab from the Vatican Museum, one of the most recent is an 18th century Neapolitan nativity scene with about 300 figures from the Diözesanmuseum (Diocesan Museum) in Freising.
-Whether it is a 5th century ivory diptych from the Milanese Cathedral Treasury, prominent 10th and 11th century Ottonian book illuminations from libraries in Bremen, Rome and Göttingen or a unique 14th century Shrine Madonna from the Metropolitan Museum in New York – practically all of the exhibited works are in and of themselves already worth a trip to Cologne.
+The earliest artwork of the exhibition was a 3rd century tomb slab from the Vatican Museum, one of the most recent was an 18th century Neapolitan nativity scene with about 300 figures from the Diözesanmuseum (Diocesan Museum) in Freising.
+Whether it was a 5th century ivory diptych from the Milanese Cathedral Treasury, prominent 10th and 11th century Ottonian book illuminations from libraries in Bremen, Rome and Göttingen or a unique 14th century Shrine Madonna from the Metropolitan Museum in New York – practically all of the exhibited works were in and of themselves already worth a trip to Cologne.

 The earliest reliefs and objects still adhered to the traditions set by ruler portraits from Antiquity.
 However, the scene soon became imbued with almost fairytale-like qualities.
 The Wise Men mentioned in the Gospels became kings and the Virgin Mary in the stable of Bethlehem was transformed into a sumptuously clothed queen sitting upon a throne, presenting her divine child.

-The special significance of the Magi for Cologne will also be addressed by examining figures from the High Altar of Cologne Cathedral or from the Dreikönigenpförtchen (Magi Portal) by St. Maria im Kapitol.
+The special significance of the Magi for Cologne was also addressed by examining figures from the High Altar of Cologne Cathedral or from the Dreikönigenpförtchen (Magi Portal) by St. Maria im Kapitol.

-The exhibition is documented in an extensive catalogue, published in a German and an English edition.
+The exhibition was documented in an extensive catalogue, published in a German and an English edition.
 We regret to inform you, however, that both editions are already sold out at our museum’s shop.

 Guided group tours